An evidence-based briefing

 02

-Up to 6.5 million Canadians have no family doctor.
+6.5 million Canadians have no family doctor.
+28,000 died waiting for surgery or scans last year.
 Wait times are the worst in the developed world.

 Median Wait Time